amedlock/nightstalker/README.md

 # nightstalker
 Clone of Nightstalker(tm) for the Intellivision in godot engine.
+Now ported to 3.0, old version in branch godot2.

 Player character does not use node based movement, but probably should.